The NFL's 25 Greatest Quarterbacks of All-Time

 Record 96-49-1 Playoff 7-5 Stat Total Comp 2,270 Att.
 3,793 % 59.8 Yard 27,938 TD 194 INT 222 Rat.
 75.3 GWD 26 Rush 93 TD 4

 Stabler would spend 15 years as an NFL quarterback with three different teams, but his biggest accomplishments were achieved as an Oakland Raider.
 He helped lead the Raiders to their first-ever Super Bowl (XI) victory.
 He also made all four of his Pro Bowl appearances as a member of the Raiders, earning league MVP honors in 1974.
 “The Snake” was notorious for his legendary escapades off the field as well.
 He retired from the NFL following the 1984 season after finding little success in short stints with the Houston Oilers and New Orleans Saints.
-Stabler passed away last July.
-He is part of the Pro Football Hall of Fame's Class of 2016, which will be officially inducted in August.
+Stabler passed away in July 2015 and he was inducted posthumously into the Pro Football Hall of Fame a year later as part of the Class of 2016.

 24. Joe Namath, 1965-77

 Record 62-63-4 Playoff 2-1 Stat Total Comp 1,886 Att.
 3,762 % 50.1 Yard 27.663 TD 173 INT 220 Rat.
 65.5 GWD 16 Rush 140 TD 7